-The factors affecting the County's financial condition described throughout this Official Statement, including in "APPENDIX A - INFORMATION ABOUT THE COUNTY", are complex and are not intended to be summarized in this section.
+The factors affecting the County's financial condition described throughout this Official Statement, including but not limited to those in "APPENDIX A - INFORMATION ABOUT THE COUNTY", are complex and are not intended to be summarized in this section.
 The Official Statement, including the Appendices, should be read in its entirety.